-Among the early Semites, holy men and seers were associated with a variety of trees, including the pines and cedar of Lebanon, the oaks and the Acacia's of the Arabian deserts.
-The Acacia was sacred to the Jews, who forbade its use for any secular purpose, such as building private homes or making furniture.
+Among the early Semites, the Acacia was sacred to the Jews, who forbade its use for any secular purpose, such as building private homes or making furniture.

 The Bible also tells us that the early Semites venerated Asherath ''Al Uzza'', the female who represented the fruitful or nourishing earth.
-She was worshiped under a tree, or often a stake or pole decorated with cloth.
-These places were known as ''Asherim'' and were an important feature of early Semitic sanctuaries.
-Worship of Asherath flourished from approximately 1150 to 500B.C.
+She was worshiped under a tree so as the Arabs in Mecca.